bigchaindb/privacy-protocols/README.md

 For every technology listed, *scalar quantities* are **verifiable**, but only for Zcash and Monero **confidentiality and verifiability** of the transaction is maintained.

 ### Text assets
-Bitcoin does not natively support extra text data, but [hacks are possible][bitcoin:text-assets].
+Bitcoin does not natively support extra text data, but [hacks are possible][bitcoin:text-asset].
 Protocols have been built on top of the Bitcoin `OP_RETURN`, the [SPOOL Protocol][spool] is a prime example of that.

 Monero [payment ID][monero:payment-id] is an optional 32 bytes field that can be used to store additional information on a payment.